KeithTheEE/redditPythonHelper/ROADMAP.md

    - Previous code is stored in a tree like structure
    - Leverage sentence ordering ideology to say given the current line and the previous state of the code tree, which level of node in the tree should I be
  This should be an area of linguists where there's plenty of work already completed, look for it.
 I think Nevil-manning sequitor addresses it briefly, look at that+cited by for other work in the area.
+ - Built off of Bot Summons, DM to the bot with 'kplot:'+postID to get karma plotted by time for that post.
+Hopefully this will make it easier to see vote manipulation.
+Probably just for me, maybe mods as well

  - A queue which has inputs added to it by functions, and removed by the raspberry pi gpio handler, allowing the bot to change LED status based on what it's doing.
 Similar to the twitter event bot design (sepperate project).

+ - Numbering system for items in roadmap to clear up what's being worked on and what is completed from an outside perspective.
+A master numbering system probably is a good idea, vX.X.XX[a,c,d,r,f,s,co]XX, following version, section, and specific roadmap suggestion number.
+But That seems bloated and unnecessary.
+(Maybe this isn't worth while, maybe it is and will help catch things in the changelog.
+Probably wont be seriously considered until alpha)

 #### Change
  - Move NLP functions from NLTK (used in many files) to a buffer module, allowing for simpler, universal changes to be made.
 For example, if there is a better POS tagger than nltk.pos_tag(sent) then we can easily switch to that.
 Right now NLTK is used over a fairly large filespace making adjustments of that sort difficult.
  - Review all my logging notes.
 See what should be dropped, changed, etc.
+ - Make sure the bot defaults to commenting about formatting even if there's no code present

 #### Deprecate